 Common Interview Problems

-Word Search II: Find all words from a dictionary in a grid
+Word Search II: Find all words from a dictionary in a grid.
+Combines trie traversal with backtracking on a 2D board.

-Autocomplete System: Return top suggestions for a prefix
+Autocomplete System: Return top suggestions for a prefix.
+Requires combining a trie with frequency tracking.

-Replace Words: Replace words with their shortest prefix in dictionary
+Replace Words: Replace words with their shortest prefix in dictionary.
+Uses a trie to find the shortest matching prefix for each word in a sentence.